jishllg/AlgorithmPractice/README.md

-# MachineLearningPractice
+# AlgorithmLearningPractice
-Projects designed to practice working with Machine Learning.
+Projects designed to practice working with parametric and non-parametric algorithms.